Jenks Hypnosis and Training Center, LLC

 Many people find it very difficult to really relax their muscles consciously.
 Our body has a special way of keeping us ready for movement almost instantaneously.
 It does this by keeping a slight bit of tension in our muscles that only actually relaxes when we go to sleep.
 Since each muscle keeps a little tension, the offsetting muscles cancel each other out and the net effect is no movement of the limbs.
 As soon as the brain commands a change in position, the contraction of the appropriate muscle is increased by the proper amount and the movement occurs.
 But, since this muscle tension or tone is controlled by the subconscious, it can be very difficult to overcome and let the muscles actually relax completely.

 One of the devious things that stress does to us is that it often increases this unconscious tension in the muscles.
 And, since it increases both muscles in a pair by the same amount, no movement occurs.
 So, we do not notice any change in the muscles.
-But that tension – contraction – in the muscles continues until the stress lessens and allows the muscles, both of them, to relax back to their normal level.
-If the muscles maintain their tension for too long they will start to complain (hurt).

 Certain muscle groups in our body are required to maintain more tension normally than others.
 One of those areas is the neck.
 It is necessary to hold up the head and to move it often.
 When the stress increases and the tension increases, that increase often occurs in the neck muscles.
 The shoulders are not far behind when it comes to holding stress.